 Prices and recommendations (Beijing Railway Station): budget guesthouse ≤2 stars: 30–50 USD, Peking Station Hostel; mid-range, 3–4 stars, 60–80 USD, Howard Johnson Paragon Hotel Beijing; luxury 5-star rating, 90–150 USD, New World Beijing Hotel

-11. Near the Great Wall: the off-the-beaten-path choice for discerning travelers
+11. Near the Great Wall: the best off-the-beaten-path choice for discerning travelers

 Simatai Great Wall